The easiest way to deploy signatures, profiles and setting is to use the Logon Script Builder, as shown below.

 into the logon script and you are all done.

-You can also build a custom script in Scripting Mode and compile it into an exe file to use
+You can also build a custom script in the Script Editor and compile it into an exe file to use

 with your existing logon script.
 Or you can use the Signature wizard to create a stand-alone